jsdelivrbot/reactjs-emotion-api/README.md

 # reactjs-emotion-api

-This is a front-end app written in ES6/React-Redux/NodeJS technologies to test the IBM WATSON API.
+This app is written in ES6, Bootstrap, React/Redux and NodeJS technologies to test the IBM WATSON API.

 The context: